DimitarIliev/DimitarIliev/README.md

 - 👋 Hi, I’m @DimitarIliev
-- 👀 I’m interested in Microservices Architecture and the Cloud
+- 👀 I’m interested in Microservices Architecture and the Cloud.
+Mostly focused on using Microsoft technologies.
+Currently working with .NET Core and Azure.
 - 📫 Reach me through my email address dimitar.iliev96@hotmail.com

 <!---